Your 26-Week-Old Baby – Development, Milestones & Care

 - Tuberculosis is an epidemic that can be fatal for infants.
 If you have anyone in your immediate family who has tuberculosis, make sure you get your baby tested.

-- You can go to the dentist for a dental check-up as these days many young children are prone to getting cavities.
+- You can visit the dentist for a dental check-up, as many young children are prone to cavities.

-- You can always go for a lead screening test to be on the safe side.
-This is normally done to see if they have consumed any poisonous substances.
+- You can always get a lead screening test to be on the safe side.
+This is normally done to determine whether the person has consumed any poisonous substances.

 Games and Activities

-- Story Telling: Who doesn’t love a good story!
+- Story Telling: Who doesn’t love a good story?
 Infants are very receptive to verbal information.
-This makes an opportune moment where you can start with telling the stories at night.
-You can use voice modulation to in case you want to stress on the part of the story to get their attention.
+This makes for an opportune moment where you can start by telling stories at night.
+You can use voice modulation to stress the part of the story to get their attention (1).

 - Use Musical Objects: You can stock up on musical toys and use one at a time to keep your baby engaged.
 Shake the toys from different sides to develop your baby’s sense of hearing and to help him understand where the sound is coming from.

-- Playing With Blocks: This activity can help improve his dexterity when it comes to dealing with relatively small objects.
-Make sure that they aren’t too small to become a choking hazard.
+- Playing With Blocks: This activity can help improve his dexterity when dealing with relatively small objects.
+Make sure that the blocks aren’t too small to become a choking hazard.

-- Socialise: Its never too early to take your child out and get them to mingle with the other kids.
-Invite the neighbouring ladies or friends who have kids around the same age to let your child observe and interact with other kids.
+- Socialise: It’s never too early to take your child out and get them to mingle with the other kids.
+Invite the neighbouring ladies or friends with kids around the same age to let your child observe and interact with other kids.

 [Also Read: 6 Months Old Baby Games and Activities]